 The surgeon then reconstructs the lining of the chest, heart and the diaphragm using a medical grade mesh lining.
 In some cases, heated intrapleural chemotherapy is used after the removal of the lung and before reconstruction to target any leftover cancerous cells.
 Then the incision is closed with stitches.

 Many patients undergo radiation therapy, chemotherapy or both, five or more weeks after surgery.
-These treatments help to kill cancer cells left behind in surgery, which can delay cancer recurrence.
+These treatments help to kill cancer cells left behind during surgery.
+This may delay cancer recurrence.
 Patients who qualify for EPP generally qualify for radiation and chemotherapy.
 Surgery alone doesn’t extend survival as much as multimodal therapy does.
 The combination of these treatments offers the greatest hope for longer survival.

 For eligible candidates, an EPP can be an effective form of treatment.
 It can slow the cancer’s progression and increase a patient’s life expectancy, especially when combined with chemotherapy and radiation.